Makgregor-Alte/Makgregor-Alte/README.md

 ## Welcome! 👋

-I'm Makgregor, a Junior Backend Developer based in Brazil.
+I'm Makgregor, a Computer Engineering student, English teacher, and junior backend developer based in Brazil.

-My main tech is Python.
+My main tech stack is Python, and I'm interested in Linux systems, backend development, cloud technologies, and applied computing.

-I'm currently working on my GitHub portfolio.
+I'm currently building my GitHub portfolio with projects that reflect my studies, technical interests, and professional development.

-Feel free to check out my projects and connect with me!
+Feel free to explore my repositories and connect with me.